 In fact, at Cloudways, we have grown our business by almost 50 percent last year just by affiliates and referrals.

 Referral marketing is another great way of getting more sales.
-It isn’t as effective as affiliate marketing but still a precise marketing strategy.
+It isn’t as effective as affiliate marketing but still a precise marketing strategy for startups.
 Uber and Careem are using referral marketing splendidly.
 Whenever someone installs their app, they message them that if someone else uses their coupon to get a ride, they will get XXX dollars of credit.

 Affiliate program(s) need a special mention in your startup marketing plan because of the direct impact on the budget and revenue streams.